 Housing Assistance Resources

-Property Tax Rebate Pilot Program
+Property Tax Rebate Program

 The program offers a rebate of up to 75% of city property taxes.